Eternal2D

 To use the editor, you must first install python (version 3.5 or above).

 Next, you must install pillow for python3.
-To do this, you can run sudo pip3 install pillow in a terminal.
+To do this, you can run sudo pip3 install pillow

-If this fails try sudo -H pip3 install pillow or install manually.
+If this fails try sudo -H pip3 install pillow

-Finally, use python3 to run the python executable at /Eternal2D/Editor/eternal2Deditor.py.
+Finally, use python3 to run the python executable at /Eternal2D/Editor/eternal2Deditor.py

 When you open the editor, you will be presented with a blank canvas and an empty detail panel.
 You can drag the panels to your preferred size and drap the canvas around until the origin is where you prefer.

-You can open an existing level file with File>Open or the folder icon.
+You can open an existing level file with File>Open

-You can save your level with File>Save or the save icon.
+or the save icon.
 The editor will use the current name as the file, so make sure to change it first if you don't want to save it at the defailt location.

-You can edit the level list configuration with Level>Edit Level Order.
+You can edit the level list configuration with Level>Edit Level Order

-You can launch your game using Level>Play.
+You can launch your game using Level>Play

-You can create new GameObjects by clicking the "Create New" button, or using GameObject>Create New GameObject.
+.
+If you wish to use a different, or more than one, level list, you will need to set them up manually.You can create new GameObjects by clicking the "Create New" button, or using GameObject>Create New GameObject

 You can select an existing object by clicking it in the canvas or double-clicking it in the list of objects.